arancksj22/VolunteerManager/README.md

 Every tech choice in this project came from weighing real alternatives.
 Here is why I picked what I picked.

-**Why FastAPI over Django or Flask?**
+**Why FastAPI over Spring Boot or Node.js?**
-Django felt too heavy for a pure API backend with no server-rendered templates.
-Flask was an option, but FastAPI gives you automatic request validation through Pydantic, auto-generated Swagger docs at `/docs`, and async support out of the box.
-For a project that is essentially a REST API connecting to external services, FastAPI was the perfect fit.
-Express.js was also on the table, but I wanted Python for the AI/ML ecosystem.
+Spring Boot is the enterprise standard for Java APIs, but the JVM overhead and verbose boilerplate make it overkill for a lightweight serverless project.
+Express.js with Node was tempting for its speed and simplicity, but I wanted Python for the AI/ML ecosystem — HuggingFace, sentence-transformers, and the Google Generative AI SDK all have first-class Python support.
+FastAPI gives you automatic request validation through Pydantic, auto-generated Swagger docs at `/docs`, and async support out of the box.

 **Why AWS Lambda over EC2, Railway, or Render?**
 I did not want to manage servers or pay for idle compute.
 Railway and Render are great for always-on apps, but Lambda scales to zero when nobody is using it, which is ideal for a demo project.
 The tradeoff is cold starts, but with a 16MB ZIP and Python 3.11, cold starts stay under 3 seconds.
 I also skipped API Gateway entirely and used Lambda Function URLs directly, which cuts latency and cost.
+I hated Render's cold starts of around 30 seconds, so I took the plunge and worked with Lambda for the first time for this project.

 **Why HuggingFace Inference API over local models or OpenAI embeddings?**
 I considered running sentence-transformers locally, but that adds an 80MB+ model download and makes Lambda packaging painful.
 OpenAI embeddings (text-embedding-ada-002) would work but cost money per request.
 HuggingFace Inference API gives free access to the same all-MiniLM-L6-v2 model with zero local dependencies.
 The tradeoff is rate limits on the free tier, but for a volunteer management app, the throughput is more than enough.